drreynolds/smuhpc-workshop/source/session_9.rst

 use one node.
 Run the 16, 32 and 64 processor jobs using 8 cores per node.

 Determine the parallel speedup when running this code using MPI.
-Does it speed up by a factor of 64?
+Does it speed up optimally (i.e. by a factor of 64)?